Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Ampleness, Schur bundles and flag bundles

 \end{definition}

-This, together with the vanishing of $R^{i}\pi_{*}(\mathcal{L}_{\lambda}E^{\vee})$ for $i\geq 1$, is a proposition known as Bott's formulas in the literature (Cf. \cite{Bott}), but we take it as a definition.
+This, together with the vanishing of \(R^{i}\pi_{*}(\L_{\lambda}E^{\vee})\) for \(i\geq 1\), is a proposition known as Bott's formulas in the literature (cf.~\cite{Bott}), but we take it as a definition.

-Observe that for $\lambda=(m)$ one recovers~\eqref{Bott formula}, i.e. $S^{(m)}E=S^{m}E$.
-More generally, $S^{\lambda}E$ has a standard description as a quotient of products of symmetric powers, and we will now briefly sketch how to recover it from Definition~\ref{defi:schur}. \begin{proposition}[{\cite[Sect.
+Observe that for \(\lambda=(m)\) one recovers Formula~\eqref{Bott formula}.
+In other word, \(\S^{(m)}E=\S^{m}E\).
+More generally, \(\S^{\lambda}E\) has a standard description as a quotient of products of symmetric powers, and we will now briefly sketch how to recover it from Definition~\ref{defi:schur}. \begin{proposition}[{\cite[Sect.
 2.1,Theo.
-4.1.8]{Wey}}] The Schur power $S^{\lambda}E$ is a quotient of
+4.1.8]{Wey}}] The Schur power \(\S^{\lambda}E\) is a quotient of

-\end{proposition} \begin{proof} The partial flag bundle $\Flag_{s}(E^{\vee})$ has a natural structure of projective bundle: the product of \textsl{Plücker embeddings}
+\end{proposition} \begin{proof} The partial flag bundle \(\Flag_{s}(E^{\vee})\) has a natural structure of projective bundle: the product of \textsl{Plücker embeddings}